kaushikdasroy/my_fastpages/_posts/2022-02-03-deploy-monai-inference-server.md

 Open the values.yaml and update as following

-`images.monaiInferenceService` with MONAI Inference Service image name (monai/inference-service) `images.monaiInferenceServiceTag`with MONAI Inference Service image tag (0.1) `payloadService.hostVolumePath`with path to local directory which will serve as a shared volume between MIS and its PODs `map.urn` with `map-image:tag`
+`images.monaiInferenceService` with MONAI Inference Service image name (monai/inference-service)

+`images.monaiInferenceServiceTag`with MONAI Inference Service image tag (0.1)

+`payloadService.hostVolumePath`with path to local directory which will serve as a shared volume between MIS and its PODs

+`map.urn` with `map-image:tag`

-`map.entrypoint` with data from command in `app.json` `map.cpu` with data from `pkg.json`
+`map.entrypoint` with data from command in `app.json`

+`map.cpu` with data from `pkg.json`

 `map.memory` with data from `pkg.json`

 `map.gpu` with data from `pkg.json`

-`map.inputPath` with appending the `input.path` with the working-directory in `app.json` `map.outputPath` with appending the `output.path` with the working-directory in `app.json` `map.modelPath` with Model value path within MAP container.
-Can be obtained from `pkg.json` file.
+`map.inputPath` with appending the `input.path` with the working-directory in `app.json`

+`map.outputPath` with appending the `output.path` with the working-directory in `app.json`

+`map.modelPath` with Model value path within MAP container.
+This can be obtained from `pkg.json` file.
 Only take the path till folder which hold the models ("/opt/monai/models")

 # 7. Deploy MIS with MAP using the Helm Charts